ThinkUpLLC/ThinkUp/docs/source/userguide/listings/twitter/post_listings.rst

 Tweets
 ======

-ThinkUp offers several listings for the data related to a given tweet.
+ThinkUp's Twitter plugin offers listings for the data related to a given tweet.

-TODO: Fill in the entire menu navbar for single tweet page.

 Retweets
 --------

+All the retweets of this tweet.